U-Park: A User-Centric Smart Parking Recommendation System for Electric Shared Micromobility Services: System Architecture

 \subsection{Hardware Module}

-The hardware module attached to U-Park's E-bikes will have three main functions: collecting physical data from the bikes, calculating trip deposits, and controlling motor rotation.
-This module can be built on a single-board computer (SBC, e.g., a Raspberry Pi) with various sensors connected to interact with the cloud database.
-When an unlocking or locking request is received, the SBC will unlock or lock the E-bike accordingly and calculate the trip deposit, and the motor status would be stored in the database and updated dynamically throughout its duration; additionally, this module will upload the GPS coordinates of E-bikes to our database so that both administrators and users can obtain the current locations of E-bikes.
+The hardware module attached to U-Park's \ac{ebike}s serves three primary functions: collecting physical data from the bikes, calculating trip deposits, and controlling motor rotation.
+This module can be built on a \ac{sbc}, e.g., a Raspberry Pi with various sensors connected to interact with the cloud database.
+When an unlocking or locking request is received, the \ac{sbc} will unlock or lock the \ac{ebike} accordingly and calculate the trip deposit, and the motor status will be stored in the database and updated in real-time throughout this trip.
+Additionally, this module will upload the \ac{gps} coordinates of \ac{ebike}s to our database, allowing both administrators and users to track the current locations of \ac{ebike}s.